Tony Pollard Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- This season Pollard has racked up 719 rushing yards (44.9 per game) on 130 carries with two touchdowns.
+- This season Pollard has racked up 130 carries for 719 yards (44.9 per game) and two touchdowns.

 - He has handled 130, or 29.5%, of his team's 441 rushing attempts this season.